Public Hall; Connecting a Diesel Generator to a 32A Plug

 Power the Hall from the Generator

-Turn on the main switch to the generator supply so that power now flows from the generator to the school.
-We need to bring back the loads that were shed earlier.
+Turn on the MAIN SWITCH to the generator supply so that power now flows from the generator to the hall.